 Cloud-based software licenses

-More and more software licensing vendors today are using cloud-based software licenses.
+More and more software licensing vendors today are switching to the cloud.
 By storing licenses in the cloud, users have access anywhere at any time.
 This is an advantage by not having to be locked into one computer or location.

 Cloud-based software licenses are typically recommended for customers that are building a solution from scratch or when extending an existing on-site licensing solution.
 Moving from non-cloud to cloud can be problematic in certain situations.

-The goal of online software licensing is to provide software vendors and developers the opportunity to provide licenses in a wide variety of ways including subscription licenses, perpetual licenses, and more.
+The goal of licensing is to provide software vendors and developers the opportunity to provide licenses in a wide variety of ways including subscription licenses, perpetual licenses, and more.

 1. Take stock of your current licenses - Before diving into a new software license management system, understand your current situation and what is currently in your possession.
 You may find that many of your licenses aren’t being used as you believe, are entirely unnecessary or don’t meet your needs.